Lillard, McCollum lead Trail Blazers past Wizards, 122-103 - WHIZ News

+WASHINGTON (AP) — The Washington Wizards were already short-handed, then lost Isaiah Thomas not even 90 seconds into the game when he was ejected for making contact with a referee.

+That left them too depleted to keep up with the Portland Trail Blazers and their potent backcourt.

-WASHINGTON (AP) — Damian Lillard scored 35 points and CJ McCollum added 24 in the Portland Trail Blazers’ 122-103 victory Friday night over the Washington Wizards, who were short-handed even before losing Isaiah Thomas to a first-quarter ejection.
+Damian Lillard scored 35 points, CJ McCollum added 24 and the Trail Blazers beat the Wizards 122-103 on Friday night to snap a five-game losing streak.

-Thomas was ejected less than 1 1/2 minutes into the game for making contact with an official.
+“A lot of winnable games we kind of squandered, so this was one we needed to get,” McColllum said after he and Lillard bounced back from combined 11-of-36 shooting in a loss to the Knicks.
+“Now we’ve got to move forward.”

 Thomas was tied up along the sideline by Portland’s Carmelo Anthony.
-As he broke away from Anthony he made contact with referee Marat Kogut, who stumbled into the crowd.
+As he broke away from Anthony he made contact with referee Marat Kogut, who stumbled.
+Thomas was throw out with 10:32 left in the opening quarter.

+“He made physical contact with the referee,” referee Mark Ayotte said in a pool report.
+“It was definitely just a push during the dead ball contact with the referee.”

 Jordan McRae scored a season-high 35 points, including 13 in the fourth quarter, for Washington.
 Garrison Mathews added 18 points and Ish Smith scored 16 for the Wizards, who have lost four of five.